wpscanteam/wpscan/README.md

     --follow-redirection                If the target url has a redirection, it will be followed without asking if you wanted to do so or not
     --batch                             Never ask for user input, use the default behaviour.
     --no-color                          Do not use colors in the output.
-    --log                               Creates a log.txt file with WPScan's output.
+    --log [filename]                    Creates a log.txt file with WPScan's output if no filename is supplied.
+Otherwise the filename is used for logging.
     --no-banner                         Prevents the WPScan banner from being displayed.
     --disable-accept-header             Prevents WPScan sending the Accept HTTP header.
     --disable-referer                   Prevents setting the Referer header.